Wits-SG/CGV-Project/docs/Scenes.md

 ### Update

 This function gets called every frame.
-It is used to add an dynamic elements used by the scene.
+It is used to animate any dynamic elements used by the scene.